OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

-This means that calls to contracts with more than one function named `initialize`, as is the case with some contracts from OpenZeppelin (e.g., TimedCrowdsale), may revert if you call `initialize` directly from Truffle. `zos create` handles this correctly as it encodes the parameters.
+This means that calls to contracts with more than one function named `initialize`, as is the case with some contracts from OpenZeppelin (e.g., TimedCrowdsale), may revert if you call `initialize` directly from Truffle. `openzeppelin create` handles this correctly as it encodes the parameters.
 However, for your unit tests you will need to call `initialize` manually.